abhisekdash35/andromeda/README.md

 # project_andromeda
 (Under construction)

 A python library for astronomers.

 Borne simply out of boredom and nothing much to do in the pandemic stricken year of 2020, project_andromeda is a humble library written to satiate my need for mathematical gratification.
 I started working on it after planning to buy a telescope.
-The question that spurred the development of this library was "at which direction do I need to point to see a certain celestial object ?"
+The question that spurred the development of this library was "at which direction do I need to point to see a certain celestial object ?".

+The library primarily uses elementary vector algebra to convert between horizon and equatorial coordinate systems and vice versa.
+The library also calculates things like sidereal time and solar time.
-Currently the library has 3 files and 10 functions and are listed below.
+Currently the library has 3 files with 10 functions.
+It has been tested with calculators available online and other third party libraries.

 ## Files: